h90suzu/graphql-mongodb-example/README.md

 # GraphQL with Express and MongoDB

-This project is GraphQL server example with Express and MongoDB(mongoose).
+This project is GraphQL server example with Express and MongoDB(Mongoose).

 ## How to install